Client-Archives/CheatBreakers/README.md

 The original version of CheatBreaker

 ### CheatBreaker 2017
 A earlier version of CheatBreaker that was released in 2017.
-JHalt has replaced the deafult textures with a deafult edit

 ### CheatBreaker+
 A continuation of CheatBreaker made by Arcane.
 It has been long discontinued.